 October also saw the production of the only known Mark C Minivan.
 It was shown at the November 1953 Motorcycle show and appears to have entered service at Sharp's Commercials as their daily delivery van.
 When it was featured in the Spring 1963 Bond Magazine, it had just completed 100,000 miles of stop/start motoring.

 The Family Safety model introduced.
 A restyled rear body with two inward-facing hammock seats allowed two small children to be carried behind the front seat.
 It had new rear sidescreens, reshaped front sidescreens and the hood had a roll-up flap at the rear.
 A rear bumper was fitted to all Family Safety models regardless of them being a Standard or a Deluxe version.

 The start of the 1956 model.
 All vehicles had a new type II front grille and bonnet and the windscreen rubber was fitted with a new cream filler strip on the outside.
-Family Safety models had new shape glass fibre rear wings and new style rear lamps (Lucas type 549) A rear apron between the body and the bumper was fitted to all Family Safety's and all Deluxe Tourers.
-Chrome headlamp hoods and front wing side strips were also fitted on the Deluxe.
+Family Safety models had new shape glass fibre rear wings and new style rear lamps.
+A rear apron between the body and the bumper was fitted to all Family Safety's and all Deluxe Tourers.
+Chrome headlamp hoods and front wing side strips were also fitted on all Deluxe models.